 How Long Does It Take to Climb Mount Whitney?

-How long does it take to climb mount Whitney?
-The hike is roughly 22 miles, and starts at the Whitney Portal campground which is at an elevation of 8,300 feet.
+How long does it take to climb Mount Whitney?
+The hike is roughly 22 miles and starts at the Whitney Portal campground which is at an elevation of 8,300 feet.
 At a faster pace, it would take you roughly 5-6 hours to reach the top.
 At a normal/moderate pace, it would take around 8 hours to reach the top, and at a slower pace, roughly 10-12 hours to reach the top.
-If you wanted the scenic route, there is a 211 mile hike which is the John Muir Trail, and would take a hiker at a moderate pace around a month for you to reach the peak.
+If you wanted the scenic route, there is a 211-mile hike which is the John Muir Trail and would take a hiker at a moderate pace for around a month for you to reach the peak.